 - BA in Musical Theatre program

 - Musical Theatre, On-Campus Option: Two memorized contrasting Musical Theatre style songs, one monologue, and participation in a dance call.
-Dancers (applicants with significant dance experience) will be in a different dance call from movers (applicants with little to no dance experience).

 - Theatre Talent Scholarship only